 Do you know the history of discrimination in your community?

-We delved into Waterloo, Iowa, for a podcast about the country’s racial wealth gap.
+The Center for Public Integrity delved into Waterloo, Iowa, for a podcast about the country’s racial wealth gap.
 What we saw included two types of real estate racism that played out coast to coast in the United States.
 Both erected barriers to wealth-building that still hurt people today, Black families especially, decades after the practices were declared illegal.

 It’s a lot easier than it once was to see the local impact of one of those practices, known as redlining.
 That means you can go digging, too.

 A federal agency called the Home Owners’ Loan Corp. graded neighborhoods in more than 200 cities nationwide during the 1930s, declaring some neighborhoods suitable for mortgage investment and some “hazardous.”
 The latter were colored red on HOLC maps — for reasons that included the race of the people living there.